-The workshop will take place on Tuesday, 8th October 2019, in the State Laboratory Shared Facilities Building, Backweston Lab Campus, Young’s Cross, Celbridge, Co.
+The workshop will take place in early October 2020, in the Shared Facilities Building, Backweston Lab Campus, Young’s Cross, Celbridge, Co.
 Kildare, W23 VW2C.

 This year the host institution was Carlow I.T., and the competition featured 26 teams representing 14 different academic institutions.
 This year's winners were a team from Carlow I.T., Zsanett Antal and Valerija Gogo.Eurachem 2018 Scientific Workshop and General Assembly - Workshop:"Data - Quality, Analysis and Integrity"